 |Bankruptcy/ Sequestration/ DRO or IVA/Trust Deed||More than 6 years ago||More than 3 years ago||More than 3 years ago||More than 3 years ago||More than 3 years ago|

 CCJs and defaults are ignored if they were for less than £300, were linked to telecoms or happened longer than 3 years ago.
-All pay day loans have to be cleared before completion and shouldn't have been taken out within the previous 12 months.
+All pay day loans have to be cleared before completion and only one applicant can have had a pay day loan in the last 12 months.

 What interest rates does Bluestone Mortgages charge?

-The specific rates available will vary over time, so it pays to check with your mortgage broker at the time you are planning to make your application to get the most up-to-date information.
-At the time of writing, the best advertised rates are:
+The specific rates available will vary over time, so it pays to check with your mortgage broker when you plan to make your mortgage application to get the most up-to-date information.
+At the time of writing, the best-advertised rates are: